mahesh-singh/dsa-leetcode/README.md

       2. decrease count--
 5. Actual code
    1. for each edge
-      1. if find x == find y return false //cycle detected
+      1. if find x == find y return false //`cycle detected because as they have a same parent and if x,y have connection, it will make a cycle`
       2. union x, y
-6. if count == 1 means only one component return true Approach #2: DFS (or BFS)
+6. return count == 1 //`means only one component return true` Approach #2: DFS (or BFS)
 1. Visited bool array, preNode to store previous visited node
 2. Run form any node
-   1. DFS
+   1. DFS -> bool
-      1. if node is in visited and not a pre node of curren node, return false
+      1. if node is in visited, return false
+      2. Add to visited
-      2. for each adj node
+      3. for each adj node
-         1. if adj node in not in visited
+         1. if adj node == preNode, continue
-            1. dfs for adj node with pre as original node
+         2. if dfs is not true return false
+      4. return true
-3. if dfs runs return true, check for connected by count true in visited and no of nodes
+3. if not dfs return true, check for connected by count true in visited and no of nodes

 ### 323: Number of connected components (find it on lint code)
 Intuition: